tiliter/gs1-wrapper/README.md

 Note that only an sdist distribution is built and uploaded.
 No wheel is uploaded.

-Output is coped into the `dist/` folder.
+Output is copied into the `dist/` folder.

 ## License